StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-endpoints/add-webhook-endpoint.md

-# How to Add a Webhook Endpoint
+# How to Add a Local Webhook Endpoint

-This topic provides step-by-step instructions for adding a webhook [endpoint](../manage-endpoints/about-endpoints.md) in TheHive.
+This topic provides step-by-step instructions for adding a local webhook [endpoint](../manage-endpoints/about-endpoints.md) in TheHive.

 {!includes/access-endpoints.md!}